-Being Mindful: A+ mindfulness courses and coaching
+Being Mindful: Courses and Coaching

-What kind of mindfulness do you offer?
+What kind of mindfulness?

-What do I need to do?
+What do I do next?

 Register for a free consultation so we can talk about your interest.
 It’s a relaxed conversation to explore the options and answer any questions before you make a decision.
 It’s free and there’s no obligation.